-- ▶ Store dry and wet materials under cover, away from drainage areas. - ▶ Avoid mixing excess amounts of fresh concrete or cement on-site. - Perform washout of concrete trucks off-site or in designated areas only. - Do not wash out concrete trucks into storm drains, open ditches, streets, or streams. - Do not allow excess concrete to be dumped on-site, except in designated areas. - When washing concrete to remove fine particles and expose the aggregate, avoid creating runoff by draining the water within a bermed or level area.
-(See Earth Berm Barrier information sheet.) - ▶ Train employees and subcontractors in proper concrete waste management.
+- Store dry materials under cover, away from drainage areas. - Minimize excess mixing of fresh concrete, mortar or cement on-site. - Perform washout of concrete trucks off-site or in designated areas only. - Do not wash out concrete trucks into storm drains, open ditches, streets, or streams. - Do not allow excess concrete to be dumped on-site, except in designated areas. - When washing concrete to remove fine particles and expose the aggregate, avoid creating runoff by draining the water within a bermed or level area.
+(6" tall by 6" wide). - Train employees and subcontractors in proper concrete waste management.

-▶ Off-site washout of concrete wastes may not always be possible.
+Off-site washout of concrete wastes may not always be possible.

-- Inspect subcontractors to ensure that concrete wastes are being properly managed. - ▶ If using a temporary pit, dispose hardened concrete on a regular basis.
+- Inspect subcontractors to ensure that concrete wastes are being properly managed. - If using a temporary pit, dispose hardened concrete on a regular basis.